larsenkw/ir_sensors/readme.txt

 [array_name] = data;

 Record your values and assign them to the elements in 'data' and then assign [array_name] to 'data' and then publish the message.
+Also Assigning the length must be done within the 'setup()' function and not before.